clubcapra/capra_web_ui/README.md

 ### For Windows

 We recommend using <https://github.com/coreybutler/nvm-windows>

+## Building

+capra_web_ui is made with web technologies this means you need node.js installed on your machine to build it.
+We assume the latest version of nodejs is installed.

 - Download and install all required dependencies to build or develop the app.